vinceallenvince/soundbed/README.md

 ##Usage

 The module exports a SoundBed class.
-In a nodejs project, you access it via:
+In a nodejs project, you create a player via:

 ```
 var SoundBed = require('../src/soundbed');
-var soundbed = new SoundBed();
+var player = new SoundBed.Player();
 ```

 In the browser, the SoundBed namespace is exposed.